unjs/destr/README.md

 ## Benchmarks

 Locally try with `pnpm benchmark`.
-Below are esults on Node.js **v20.5.0** with MBA M2.
+Below are results on Node.js **v20.5.0** with MBA M2.

 **Note** `destr` is sometimes little bit slower than `JSON.parse` when parsing a valid JSON string mainly because of transform to avoid [prototype pollution](https://learn.snyk.io/lessons/prototype-pollution/javascript/) which can lead to serious security issues if not being sanitized.
-In the other words, `destr` is better when input is not always a json string or from untrusted source like request body.
+In the other words, `destr` is better when input is not always a JSON string or from untrusted source like request body.

 ```
 === Non-string fallback ==